 Entire ecosystems of consultants, analysts, and vendors have popped up to help organizations brave the changing tides of work and successfully navigate towards a promised future.

 I don’t disagree with the statement.
 The world of work is changing.
-But, the majority of conversation about how the world of work is changing ignores the most important and powerful potential for change: Inner Work™.
+But, the majority of conversations about how the world of work is changing ignore the most important and powerful potential for change: Inner Work™.

-In this article, we’ll define Inner Work, explore how Inner Work™ is the key to leadership and personal growth, and how to foster it in your work life.
+In this article, I'll define what Inner Work™ means to us at BetterUp and explore why Inner Work™ is the key to leadership and personal growth.
+I'll also offer some ideas for how to foster it in your work life.

 On his last day as the CEO of General Electric Corporation, Jeffrey R. Immelt said, “Leadership is this intense journey into yourself.”
 Beyond having a nice ring to it, his message was clear: effective leadership doesn’t necessarily equate with output.
 It’s much bigger, and much more personal.